RogelioRichmanAstronaut/RogelioRichmanAstronaut/README.md

 ## Hi there 👋
 I'm Daniel Sandoval, a passionate and versatile Software Engineer and AI Engineer.
-With a robust background in full-stack development and a keen interest in AI technologies, I am dedicated to creating innovative solutions that drive business success.
+With background in full-stack development and AI technologies.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/danisando/)

-## What I Do Best! ✨
+## Skills! ✨
-- **Software Engineering**: Proficient in full-stack development, I excel in designing and developing comprehensive web and mobile applications.
-My expertise spans ReactJS, NextJS, TypeScript, Node.js, Express, React Native and more, enabling the creation of comprehensive and responsive web applications.
+- **Software Engineering**: Full-stack development, designing and developing comprehensive web and mobile applications.
+ReactJS, NextJS, TypeScript, Node.js, Express, React Native and more, enabling the creation of comprehensive and responsive web applications.
-- **AI Integration**: Skilled in integrating AI models and chatbot functionalities using cutting-edge technologies like OpenAI Models, RAG, and Azure AI, delivering intelligent and tailored solutions.
+- **AI Integration**: Integrating AI models and chatbot functionalities using cutting-edge technologies like OpenAI Models, RAG, and Azure AI.
 - **Cloud Technologies**: Experienced in deploying applications on major cloud platforms such as AWS, Google Cloud Platform (GCP) and Azure, ensuring seamless and scalable solutions.
-- **Project Management**: From initial concept to final deployment, I manage projects meticulously, ensuring timely and efficient delivery.
-Regular communication with clients is a cornerstone of my approach to ensure alignment and satisfaction.
+- **Project Management**: From initial concept to final deployment, ensuring timely and efficient delivery.
+Regular communication with clients to ensure alignment and satisfaction.
-- **Agile Methodologies**: Proven ability to manage and execute projects using Agile frameworks, ensuring efficient and timely delivery.
+- **Agile Methodologies**: Manage and execute projects using Agile frameworks, ensuring efficient and timely delivery.
-- **UI/UX Design**: Skilled in designing intuitive and user-friendly interfaces using tools like Figma, focused on enhancing overall user engagement and satisfaction through meticulous attention to detail and user-centric design principles.
+- **UI/UX Design**: Designing intuitive and user-friendly interfaces using tools like Figma, focused on enhancing overall user engagement through meticulous attention to detail and user-centric design principles.

 ## Technical Skills 🛠️
 - **Programming Languages**: JavaScript, TypeScript, Python, Java, C++